Kalyani7744/purviewlab/modules/module05.md

     ![Filter Classification](../images/module05/05.28-search-filter.png)

 3. You will notice on the Overview tab that the schema includes the Twitter Handle classification.
-To identity which column has been classified, navigate to the **Schema** tab.
+To identify which column has been classified, navigate to the **Schema** tab.

     ![Asset Details](../images/module05/05.29-asset-details.png)